Astridyusidiah/temporal-early-warning-sepsis-icu/README.md

 # Temporal Early Warning of Sepsis Deterioration in ICU Patients

 ## Overview
-This project focuses on the formulation of an early warning system for sepsis deterioration in intensive care unit (ICU) patients using longitudinal clinical data.
+This project implements a prospective, patient-level early warning system for predicting imminent sepsis deterioration in ICU patients using high-frequency longitudinal clinical data.

-Rather than retrospective detection, the task is framed as prospective risk prediction within a fixed future time horizon, emphasizing temporal structure and clinical relevance.
+Rather than retrospective sepsis detection, the task is formulated as time-dependent risk prediction within a fixed future horizon.

-The project is designed as a research-oriented implementation, prioritizing problem formulation and methodological clarity over performance optimization.

 ## Problem Formulation

-Given multivariate clinical measurements collected hourly for ICU patients, the objective is to predict whether a patient will experience clinical deterioration related to sepsis within a predefined future window.
+At each ICU hour t, the model predicts whether a patient will develop sepsis within the next 6 hours, without using any post-onset information.

+Labels are constructed prospectively to reflect a realistic clinical early warning scenario.
 This formulation highlights:
 - Temporal dependency across observations
 - Explicit definition of prediction horizon